 The majority of government income is provided by taxes and social contributions.
-Table 10.1 provides a breakdown of the main taxes and social contributions payable by UK residents to both the government (central and local government) and the European Union (EU).
+Worksheet 10.1 in the accompanying dataset (XLSX, 3.3MB) provides a breakdown of the main taxes and social contributions payable by UK residents to both the government (central and local government) and the EU.